Exploring Charged Higgs at the Future Circular Collider (FCC): A Review of Two-Higgs-Doublet Models: Invariant Mass

 As scaled earlier there will be a distinct peak at the mass of the missing particle.
 The sharp peaks can be seen at different Higgs masses.
 We also have plotted the distributions for SM, which shows no sharp peak indicating the charged Higgs presence behind the SM like two Higgs doublet models, for which phenomenology is discussed in the current studies.

-One of the important peaks can be seen in Figure \ref{fig:11} of THDM-IV for BP-II.
-The more sharp peaks are at the Higgs masses $M_{H^-}=300$ GeV $\& \ M_{H^-}=900$ GeV.
-For $M_{H^-}=500$ GeV $\& \ M_{H^-}=700$ GeV the peaks are broader which indicates the error in measurements and is more difficult to detect experimentally.\\ In Figure \ref{fig:11}(a) for BP-I, the more sharp peak is at $M_{H^-} = 300 GeV$.
+Figure \ref{fig:11} in THDM-IV for BP-II shows significant peaks.
+The sharper peaks occur at Higgs masses of $M_{H^-}=300$ GeV and $M_{H^-}=900$ GeV, while broader peaks are observed at $M_{H^-}=500$ GeV and $M_{H^-}=700$ GeV, suggesting potential measurement errors and experimental challenges in detection. \\ In Figure \ref{fig:11}(a) for BP-I, the more sharp peak is at $M_{H^-} = 300 GeV$.
 All the rest are broader peaks as compared to charged Higgs of mass 300 GeV.